 The flooding is aggravating food insecurity in Sudan, with parts of the population already facing Crisis and Emergency (IPC Phases 3 and 4) levels, and impeding effective aid delivery to those in need.Staple food prices are predicted to remain high, preventing general access to food for poor households, due to the combination of the economic crisis, ongoing conflict, and COVID-19 pandemic.?

-15/09/2020: The government of Sudan declared a three-month national state of emergency on 5 September due to severe flooding in 17 out of its 18 states.
-The Nile River has risen to a century high at 17.5 metres.
-The heavy rainfall has killed 110 people and affected more than 650,000 people across the country since July.
+14/10/2020: The government of Sudan declared a three-month national state of emergency on 5 September due to severe flooding now engulfing all 18 of its states.
+The Nile River has risen to a century high at 17.58 metres.
+The heavy rainfall has killed 155 people to date, and affected more than 875,000 people across the country since July, including 125,000 IDPs and refugees.
+More than half of those affected (54 percent) are in the states of Khartoum, North Darfur, West Darfur, Blue Nile, and Sennar.
 The flooding is aggravating food security countrywide, with some areas already facing Crisis (IPC Phase 3) and Emergency (IPC Phase 4) levels of food insecurity.
 Rising water levels and consequent landslides have blocked roads and are impeding effective aid delivery to those in need.
 The situation is expected to worsen with heavy rainfall forecast in the coming weeks.
 Staple food prices are expected to remain high, preventing general access to food for poor households, due to the combination of the economic crisis, ongoing conflict, floods, and COVID-19 pandemic.?

 Shelter and NFIs: More than 100,000 are reported damaged or destroyed; and several hundred people are homeless.
 Some of the displaced are sheltering in schools.
 Household items and assets were washed away.?